juerslab/software-edpdb/README.md

 # edPDB
-edPDB is a computer program for editing pdb format files.
-It was written by Cai Zhang in Brian Matthews Lab at the University of Oregon.
+- edPDB is a computer program for editing pdb format files.
+- It was written by X. Cai Zhang in Brian Matthews Lab at the University of Oregon.
+- This repository is used for distribution of the Mac OS version of edPDB, and is maintained by Doug Juers.
+- For the linux version of edPDB, please go [here.](https://github.com/cz-zhao-lab-ibp/edpdb)

 ## Utility
 edPDB can be used to perform **edits** and **calculations** on user **selected** atoms.
 Some examples include: